hangim/GetData_PeerAssessment/CodeBook.md

 Hello, thans you for review my project.

-As a Chinese student, i'm not well at English writing, so this doucument maybe fill with spell error grammer errors, sorry about it.
+As a Chinese student, i'm not well at English writing, so this doucument maybe fill with spell and grammer error, sorry about it.

 #